sergius02/Sherlock/README.md

 |![alt](screenshots/Sherlock.png) |![alt](screenshots/Sherlock2.png)|
 |---------------------|---------------------|

-Sherlock helps you to find information of public IP address, elementary! 🕵️
+With Sherlock you can find information about your current IP or search for public IP addresses information , elementary! 🕵️

 ## Dependencies